Johanna van Gogh-Bonger: Marriage to Theo van Gogh

 Theo became preoccupied with Johanna, and the following year paid a visit to Amsterdam to declare his love.
 Surprised and annoyed that a man she hardly knew should wish to marry her, she initially rejected him.
 She accepted his proposal the following year, and they were married in Amsterdam on 17 April 1889.
 Leaving home in the Netherlands with her parents and siblings and moving to Paris to take up life with her art dealer husband was a major change for her.
 The couple exchanged many letters prior to their marriage, published as Brief Happiness: The Correspondence of Theo Van Gogh and Jo Bonger, where they got to know each other better.
 Going into the marriage, Jo knew that the relationship between her future husband and his brother Vincent was strong, so that in marrying Theo, she was also in essence marrying Vincent as well.
 For years her husband Theo had supported Vincent's work as an artist, financially and in all other ways.

 Theo was infected with syphilis prior to his marriage through visits to prostitutes, but he did not infect Jo or their son Vincent Willem, born on 31 January 1890, nine months after the marriage.
 They asked Vincent if he would be the baby's godfather, strengthening the bond amongst them all.
 Shortly after the baby's birth, Vincent visited the family in Paris and he met his namesake.
 The brothers exchanged hundreds of letters, with those from Vincent preserved by Theo.
 A letter from Johanna to Vincent survives, written during her extended labor with baby Vincent Willem.
 Theo's younger sister Wil stayed with Jo during her pregnancy and after the baby's birth, helping the new mother.
 The two had become friends when Jo and Theo were engaged and continued after Vincent's and Theo's deaths.

 After Vincent's death, Theo organized an exhibition of his brother's paintings in their Montmartre apartment in Paris.
 Theo's health collapsed after Vincent's death, which was attributed at the time to his profound grief.
 Jo attempted to have Theo moved to the Netherlands for treatment, but exigent circumstances made that impossible.
 She did persuade a Dutch physician, Frederik van Eeden, to come to Paris to attempt treatment using hypnosis.
 While there Van Eeden viewed Vincent's paintings in Jo and Theo's apartment and wrote glowingly about them.
 In return, Jo gifted him a version of The Sower, which he showed to friends and wrote about.
 "Jo had successfully planted the first Van Gogh seed in the Netherlands".
-With her husband's death six months after Vincent's, Van Gogh-Bonger was determined to carry on her husband's efforts to establish Vincent's importance as an artist, but she also worked to demonstrate her husband's crucial role in supporting Vincent's life as an artist.
+With her husband's death six months after Vincent's, Jo was determined to carry on her husband's efforts to establish Vincent's importance as an artist, but she also worked to demonstrate her husband's crucial role in supporting Vincent's life as an artist.